 The Australian share market has returned 10.9% per year since 1926.
 However nobody knows the returns over the next 20 years.
 Defensive assets provide an important insurance policy because they have typically performed well when share markets have not.

 Across history there have been periods of time where growth assets like shares have done poorly.
-For example in January 2022 share markets fell by up to 10%, but Stockspot’s diversified portfolios fell by a quarter or less because of their broad diversification across other assets like gold.
+For example, in March 2020 when the Australian share market fell over 35%, our portfolios helped cushion investors by taking 50% to 70% less risk because of their broad diversification across other assets like gold.

 One example was the stagflation episode of the 1970s.
 During the period from January 1976 to January 1980 the U.S. share market (S&P 500) tracked sideways while gold rose by over 400%.